yukal/mediawiki-extensions-MMediaPlayer/README.md

 # mediawiki-extensions-MMediaPlayer

-This extension attaches internal and external videos to the MediaWiki pages based on HTML5 and JWplayer
+This extension attaches video-sources based on HTML5 and JWplayer to the MediaWiki pages by internal and external links

 ### Requires
 - MediaWiki >= 1.29.0